-The Region of Peel, through the Public Art & Monuments Program, may solicit proposals through open competition, invited competition, or direct commission.
+The Region of Peel, through the Public Art & Monuments Program, may solicit proposals through open competition, invited competition, or direct commission, in a manner consistent with the Region of Peel Procurement By-law.
 The Region encourages site-specific public art and/or monuments commissioned through an objective and professional selection process.
 In competition, projects will be selected on merit through a process informed by expertise and community input.
 The Committee will evaluate proposals to make an artist/project selection.
 The Committee will review the selection and make a recommendation to Regional Council for artist/project approval.

 When determining the public art and monuments budget, it is important to consider that the budget include all the various costs associated with the commissioning of the art/project.

+These costs may include and are not limited to:

+- administration and fees,

+- material and fabrication costs,

+- transportation of completed work to site,

+- site preparation,

+- insurance and maintenance,

+- lighting,

+- plaque, other identifiers,

+- brochures,

+- engineering fees,

+- legal fees,

+- artist fees,

-These costs may include and are not limited to: administration and fees, material and fabrication costs, transportation of completed work to site, site preparation, insurance and maintenance, lighting, plaque, other identifiers, brochure, engineering fees, legal fees, artist fees, documentation of the work, all applicable taxes etc. The budget for public art and monuments commissioned by the Region of Peel is approved through Council as appropriate for the value of the commission and the nature of the project and in consultation with relevant departments and other stakeholders.
+- documentation of the work, all applicable taxes etc.

+The budget for public art and monuments commissioned by the Region of Peel is approved through Council as appropriate for the value of the commission and the nature of the project and in consultation with relevant departments and other stakeholders.
 The selection process, evaluation criteria, schedule, budget, technical requirements, the art objectives unique to the circumstances, site characteristics and context are outlined in the request.

-The Committee will oversee the selection of an artist and/or project.
+The Committee will oversee the selection of an artist and/or project where required.
 The Committee seeks to ensure fair, informed, and competitive artist/project selection methods.
 Depending on the site opportunities and the budget allocation, artists may be selected through an invitational competition, an open competition, or a direct commission.

-The Committee is responsible for selecting the final artist/project and providing the recommendation to Council for approval.
+The Committee is responsible for selecting the final artist/project and providing the recommendation to Council for approval where required.